richjpex/Cafebara-Cafe-Review-Site/README.md

   - Groups must implement an additional user account role – establishment owner.
 This doesn’t need to be integrated with the register system, and credentials can be created manually by the database admin.
-  - Establishmentowneraccountsaretiedtoasingleestablishment,andcan respond to reviews on their establishment.
+  - Establishment owner accounts are tied to a single establishment, and can respond to reviews on their establishment.
 Their responses would then be published, making it visible to the public.
 - General
   - Good user experience.